Use list instead of a table for plugin manager

 Also, I've changed flip.png icon so it now is 24x24 with margins, like all others.

-#1 Updated by Christian Tellefsen almost 7 years ago
+#1 Updated by Christian Tellefsen about 7 years ago

 - Target version set to Candidate for next major release